heisenbuug/Long-Short-Term-Memory/README.md

 * Time Series Prediction: Netflix, Stock Price Movements(Quant Hedge Funds)
 * NLP: Machine Translation, Google Analytics, Chatbots
 * Gesture Recognition: Intel, Qualcomm

+### Difference between RNN and FFNN
+1. Manner in which we define inputs and outputs Instead of traing with a single input single output at each time step we use sequences since previous inputs matter.
+2. Memory Elements that RNN's keep
+  Current inputs as well as activations of neurons serve as input to the next time step.

+### Comparision between FFNN and RNN
+In FFNN the output at anytime is a function of current inputs and weights alone.
+But in RNN our output at any time t is not only dependent on current input and weights but also on previous inputs(input at time t-1, t-2...t-n)

 ### Markdown

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for